Where to Vote

 - Regular Polls: On Election Day, November 9, Regular Polls will be open from 9 a.m. to 8 p.m.
 The City will be offering free transit on Election Day.

 - Advanced Polls: Anyone can vote early at Advanced Polls.
 Advanced Polls take place November 2, 3 and 4.
 Learn more about our drive-through polling station at City Hall, or the advanced poll locations located throughout the city.

 - Mobile Polls (Vote in Residence): Voters who are unable to visit a polling station due to disability or limited mobility can apply to have a representative come to them to cast their vote.
 Mobile Polls take place Monday, November 2 to Monday, November 9.
 The deadline to apply is Monday, October 19.

 - Special Polls: Voters in hospitals, senior centres or special care facilities are able to take advantage of our Special Polls stations.

 - Mail-in Ballots: All eligible voters have the option to apply to mail in their ballot.
-Voters can now apply by email, mail, fax or in person at the Election Office (opens June 1) and show proper ID.
-Ballots must be received at the Election Office before 8 p.m. on Election Day.
+Voters can now apply by email, mail, fax or in person at the Election Office.
+Ballots must be received at the Elections Regina Office before 8 p.m. on Election Day.